khoi/curl-swift/README.md

 ## ⌨️ Usage

-There are 2 ways to use this library which kinda represents the [libcurl-easy](https://curl.se/libcurl/c/libcurl-easy.html) and [libcurl-share](https://curl.se/libcurl/c/libcurl-share.html)
+There are 2 ways to use this library which kinda represents [libcurl-easy](https://curl.se/libcurl/c/libcurl-easy.html) and [libcurl-share](https://curl.se/libcurl/c/libcurl-share.html)

 ### `CURL.swift`
 Each request runs in total isolation.